-And remember your drinks bottles.
-But beware, although there are numerous drinking fountains throughout Disneyland Paris, we found none working during our trip in December.
+Although there are numerous drinking fountains throughout Disneyland Paris, we found none working during our trip in December 2017.
 None!
 Whether this was due to the cold weather or not, I don’t know.
 So, we had to buy some water in our hotel and fill our drinks bottles from those (and from the bottles at breakfast, but this can be frowned upon).
 But if they are working they will be a godsend.

-One hint given to us was to watch some YouTube videos with your kids to prepare them for how crowded and busy Disney might be.
+One of the very handy Disney Paris tips and tricks given to us before we went was to watch some YouTube videos with your kids to prepare them for how crowded and busy Disney might be.
 Although I did this with our son, I don’t think he quite got it at his age (almost 4), so I think this would be better for slightly older kids who might be going for the first time.

 There is a plenty of information on the website with regards to those visiting Disneyland Paris who might have disabilities or special needs.
 From whether you can get priority passes, to the documentation you’ll need to get these, I suggest you check out the website.
 If your answer cannot be found, ring the Disneyland Paris number (UK – 08448 008 111 , Paris – +33 160 306 053).